snowplow-incubator/snowplow-ruby-tracker-examples/README.md

 This Snowplow shop sells skiing equipment.
 We want to understand how much traffic the website gets, and how users move through the site.
 In the shop, we want to track when a product is added to the shopping basket, and when products are purchased.

 Both the Ruby and JavaScript Snowplow tracker SDKs are included in this app, for server-side and client-side tracking.
 This allows tracking of events in the most appropriate way for each event.
-For example, Page Views are best tracked client-side, as the client has easy access to information about e.g. IP address.
-Conversely, CRUD actions or activities such as purchasing, which are processed by the server, should be tracked server-side.
+For example, Page Views are often best tracked client-side, as the client has easy access to information about e.g. IP address.
+However, server-side Page View tracking can be more accurate as no events will be lost to adblockers.
+CRUD actions or activities such as purchasing, which are processed by the server, should be tracked server-side.
 Read more about designing tracking in the [Snowplow docs](https://docs.snowplowanalytics.com/docs/understanding-tracking-design/introduction-to-tracking-design/).

 This demo does not include any authentication or database functionality.